 Heidi Johnstone, Volunteer: I found a connection to this cemetery.
 My grandfather’s father and all of his relatives, ancestors before that, are buried here.

-Dave Fraser: Theroux concentrates his work mostly in Westfield, where there are nine cemeteries.
-He recognizes the years of neglect many of these gravestones have suffered, but one-by-one with the help of others in the community, he hopes to bring them back to the condition they deserve.
+Dave Fraser: Theroux recognizes the years of neglect many of these gravestones have suffered, but one-by-one with the help of others in the community, he hopes to bring them back to the condition they deserve.

 Gene Theroux, Air Force Veteran: I just find it so remarkable about the service and the sacrifice and the call to duty.
 What those folks did 20 years from now or wherever we might be, and we can no longer contribute and participate.

-We have to make sure that our country is left in good hands and that people know what liberty and freedom and what people sacrifice.
+We have to make sure that our country is left in good hands and that people know what liberty and freedom and what people sacrificed.